aromatt/cachenv/README.md

 Versatile memoizing cache for program invocations, with a `virtualenv`-like interface.

-Note: this repo is still in early development; the README is aspirational.

 ## Overview
 `cachenv` is a lightweight tool that provides caching for your commands, scripts, and pipelines.
 In fact, any program that calls `exec()` can use `cachenv`.